Abbey of St Mary

 After the Battle of Sauchieburn in 1488, King James III was murdered near Bannockburn and you can see his grave at Cambuskenneth.
 He is buried along with his wife, Queen Margaret of Denmark.
 Their tomb was erected and financed by Queen Victoria.

-After the Reformation the abbey became a quarry for stone used in various parts of Stirling itself.
+After the Reformation the abbey became a quarry for stone used in various parts of Stirling itself (some of these stones were used at Mar's Wark).
 Apart from the bell tower which still stands today, very little was left by the time the site was excavated by William Mackison, the Stirling Burgh Architect, in 1864.

 For more information including opening times and the travel subsidy for schools see the Historic Scotland website